suesunss/ConceptDrift/readme.md

 ## Page-Hinckley Test
 The Page-Hinkley test which is a sequential adaptation of the detection of an abrupt change of the average of a Gaussian signal.
 It allows efficient detection of changes in the normal behaviour of a process which is established by a model.

+Based on: *"Knowledge Discovery from Data Streams" by João Gama (p.76)*

 ```python
  class concept_drift.page_hinkley.PageHinkley